 Videos should be limited to 8-10 minutes in length to avoid boring your audience.
 They should include “before, during and after” shots of several different projects, tightly edited for maximum effectiveness.
 Producing your master video represents most of the cost involved; making multiple copies to leave with your prospects is very inexpensive.

 Know Your Customers

 The visual presentation of quality work goes a long way in convincing your audience to hire you.
 Jeff Chambers, a veteran in decorative concrete installation in the Southern California market, concentrates almost exclusively on retail commercial applications, especially chain stores and restaurants.
-He has learned the wisdom of researching how an organization is structured, approaching the right decision-makers and offering a compelling case through Power Point and other computer-based presentations.
+He has learned the wisdom of researching how an organization is structured.
+Chambers approaches the right decision-makers and offers a compelling case through Power Point and other computer-based presentations.

 “I have the added advantage of doing my installation work right where everyone can see it,” Chambers notes.
 “In malls and shopping centers, if I’m putting in a decorative concrete floor in a high-end retail space, the architects and contractors involved in other jobs in the same area walk by and see the finished floor as well as the skill and care we put into our work.”

 Chambers has a relationship with Crossfield Products Corp.’s Miracote Division.
 Ron Borum, Corporate Vice President, says one of the reasons Chambers has been successful is his ability to be flexible to meet retail clients’ demanding timetables.
 “He presents his work professionally, with touch-and-feel samples and high-quality photos of completed jobs, and then he’s able to respond almost immediately if need be,” he observes.